Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Data"

-Re-exports all named exports from the "effect/Data" module as "Data".
+Re-exports all named exports from the "effect/Data" module as `Data`.

 **Signature**